MacoskoLab/brain-atlas/HAIL.md

 - Dockerfile

-This installes the conda environment as needed for brain-atlas
+This installs the conda environment as needed for brain-atlas

 # Getting ready to run